-The development and movement of talented people and their ideas is critical to the success of the UK research and innovation system, enabling them to have dynamic, diverse careers that drive societal and economic benefits.
+The development of talented people, and their ideas and skills, is critical to the success of the UK research and innovation system.
+Our research and innovation workforce must be supported to have dynamic, diverse careers that drive societal and economic benefits.

 Inspiring, supporting and developing the diversity of people who work, or aspire to work, in research and innovation is integral to good research practice.

-Alongside our grant terms and conditions, we have set out the common principles for supporting the people we fund.
+Alongside our grant terms and conditions, we have set out the key expectations for supporting the people we fund.